 By giving your channel a professional makeover (i.e. branding your channel), you’ll make your viewers appreciate you more.

 With professional branding, it will be easier for your viewers to recognize you more.

-This should be a bit easy for you if you have an existing blog or website.
+This should be easy for you if you have an existing blog or website.

 At the very least, add a logo to your channel.

-You may have noticed in the example above the “fixer” logo my brother uses.
+The above example is the “fixer” logo my brother uses.